USCCANA/netdiffuseR/README.md

 ## To-do list

 -   Import/Export functions for interfacing other package’s clases, in
     particular: `statnet` set (specially the packages `networkDynamic` and `ndtv`), ~~`igraph`~~ and `Rsiena`.
 -   Populate the tests folder.
 -   ~~Use spells? (`select_egoalter` would use this)~~
 -   ~~Classify individuals by adoption category using early adopters, adopters, and laggards, and by threshold using very low, low, high and very high threshold (Valente 95’ p.
 94).~~
 -   ~~Double check all functions using adjacency matrix values.~~
 -   ~~Remove dimnames from matrices and vectors.
 It is more efficient to use the ones stored in meta instead.~~
 -   Implement the Bass model
 -   ~~Include function to import survey data (as shown on the vignettes)~~
 -   Exposure based on Mahalanobis distances and also Roger Leenders on weighting exposure (internal note).
 -   (2016-03-30): use `xspline` for drawing polygons & edges.
-  - ~~(2016-04-04): Add more options to `exposure`, namely, `self` (so removes diagonal or not\!).~~
+-   ~~(2016-04-04): Add more options to `exposure`, namely, `self` (so removes diagonal or not!).~~
 -   (2016-04-19): animal behaviorists.
 -   (2016-10-18): Review language throughout the manual (more than innovation).
 -   (2016-10-18): Evaluate and eventually use a standard graph format (`network` for instance?).
 -   (2016-10-18): Standarize graph plot methods (choose either statnet/igraph/own)